 - Problems with customization (if you don’t want to dive into the source code).

 This’s it!
 Thank you for reading my post.
 Hopefully, it was useful for you to get to know Superset.
 Don’t hesitate to try the open source data visualization tool and dig deeper into its features without fear!

-We regularly write about Big Data analytics, visualizations, artificial intelligence solutions.
+We regularly write about Big Data analytics, data science, artificial intelligence solutions.
 If you would like to read future posts from our team then simply subscribe to our monthly newsletter.
 Also feel free to connect on Twitter.